Bullet from a Gun (album)

 Bullet from a Gun is the only album by British rapper and producer Derek B, released in 1988 on Tuff City Records.
 It reached number nine on the UK Albums Chart.
-US rap mogul Russell Simmons later signed Derek to Rush Artist Management and the album was re-released on Profile Records later in the year.
+American rap mogul Russell Simmons signed Derek to Rush Artist Management and the album was re-released on Profile Records later in the year.
 Thanks to the tie-up with Simmons, Derek B toured the world with Public Enemy and Run-DMC that year to promote the album.

 The album was one of the first successful hip hop albums by a British artist, and has been cited as an influence by later stars of British urban music.
 Former BBC Radio 1 DJ Zane Lowe has said Bullet from a Gun "was a massive album for me" and London rapper Ty recalls "he was absolutely groundbreaking.
 He definitely broke the door down."

 Track listing

 All songs written by Derek Boland, except where noted.